httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 conflicts with such folding.

 ## Examples

+TODO: Add examples using new EU Cookie Law mechanisms.

 Using the Set-Cookie header, a server can send the user agent a short string in an HTTP response that the user agent will return in future HTTP requests that